 Audrey’s journey to become a compassionate healthcare provider started as Staff Nurse at Princeton House Behavioral Health Hospital.
 Unit Manager for Acute Care Behavioral Health System, Crisis Nurse evaluator at Christiana Care Health System and Consult Liaison Nurse Practitioner managing complex medical psychiatric cases.

-She earned a Doctor of Nursing Practice from Frontier University, a Master of Science in Nursing degree in Family Psychiatric Mental Health Nurse Practitioner as well as a Post Graduate Certificate in Nursing Education from Drexel University.
-Her passion for caring was nurtured by a practical nursing degree from Somerset County Technical Institute enhanced by an Associate’s RN Degree from Raritan Valley Community College in Branchburg NJ.
+She earned a Doctor of Nursing Practice from Frontier University, a Master of Science in Nursing degree as a Family Psychiatric Mental Health Nurse Practitioner as well as a Post Graduate Certificate in Nursing Education from Drexel University.
+Her passion for caring was nurtured by a practical nursing degree from Somerset County Technical Institute enhanced by an Associate’s RN Degree from Raritan Valley Community College, Branchburg NJ.

-Prior to her nursing career, she earned a Bachelor’s Degree in Communications & Mass Media Arts from the University of the District of Columbia.
-She also served as Media Specialist at National Geographic Society, & Assoc.
-Specialist at a Community Mental Health provider in Washington DC.
+Prior to her nursing career, she earned a bachelor’s degree in Communications & Mass Media Arts from the University of the District of Columbia.
+She also served as Media Specialist at National Geographic Society & Koba Associates a Community Mental Health provider in Washington DC.

 Patricia Ejoh, CRNP